Last Modified: 06 Apr 2016

 Hoi An is also a shopping mecca, so head down to the markets and street stalls to browse paintings, woodwork, ceramics and lanterns.
 Hoi An is famous for its tailors who can make beautiful items to order.

-- Hoi An - Ancient town orientation walk and entrance
+- Hoi An - Ancient town guided walk and entrance ticket

 Hotel (1 nt)